edmundobiglia/exctotmx-frontend/README.md

 This is the **frontend** part for simple project **EXCtoTMX** developed in **TypeScript** and **React.js**.
 This minimal app converts a bilingual **.xlsx** file into a **TMX** file to be imported into translation software (CAT tools).

-**TMX** is a type of XML file that contains translation units (source text and corresponding translations) and can be imported into **translation memories** from CAT software (computer-assisted translation).
-A translation memory is a database of translations which is populated during as translators translate source files.
+**TMX** is a type of XML file that contains translation units (source text and corresponding translations) and can be imported into **translation memories** from CAT (computer-assisted translation) software.
+A translation memory is a database of translations which is populated as translators translate source files.

 ## Motivation